AnthonyRaborn/ShortForm/README.md

 ##     .Item8             0.198    0.010   20.542    0.000
 ```

-It took a total of 3.23 minutes to run this example.
+It took a total of 3.8 minutes to run this example.

 ### Simulated Annealing

+This example demonstrates the use of simulated annealing for creating short forms.

 ``` r
 start.time.SA <- Sys.time()